 All the main methods of transport can be used on the one MYKI card which can be topped up online, at train/ tram stops and when boarding the bus.
 Using public transport is the perfect way to make the most of a Melbourne 3 day itinerary.

-The city center is extremely walkable and for the most part flat.
+The city centre is extremely walkable and for the most part flat.

 FREE CITY CIRKEL TRAM